agorelik2/workout-tracker/README.md

 To use this application locally:

 - Install Node.js on your computer.
-- Use `npm init` to build package.json and node_modules.
 - Use `npm install` to install all the dependencies, see [Dependencies](#dependencies) for the complete list
+- Use 'npm run seed' command to populate the database with seeds
 - Open a terminal, navigate to the folder where **_server.js_** is located and type: `node server.js`
 - Once the server is running, open a browser and navigate to localhost:4000 or the port you have selected